Controversy over ethnic and linguistic identity in Moldova: Bessarabia within Greater Romania (1918–1940)

-Bessarabia within the Soviet Union (1940–1992)
+Bessarabia within the Soviet Union (1940–1941; 1944–1991)

 In 1940, Bessarabia, along with northern Bukovina, was incorporated into the USSR following an ultimatum sent to the Romanian government.
 The Soviet authorities took several steps to emphasize the distinction between the Moldovans and the Romanians, at times using the physical elimination of pan-Romanian supporters, deemed as "enemies of the people".
 They were repressed by the NKVD and KGB for their "bourgeois nationalism".
 The Soviet propaganda also sought to secure a separate status for the varieties of the Romanian language spoken in the USSR.
 Thus, it imposed the use of a Cyrillic script derived from the Russian alphabet, and promoted the exclusive use of the name "Moldovan language", forbidding the use of the name "Romanian language".
 The harsh anti-Romanian Soviet policy left a trace on the identity of Moldovans.

 There were several requests to switch back to the Latin alphabet, which was seen as "more suitable for the Romance core of the language," in the Moldovan SSR.
 In 1965, the demands of the 3rd Congress of Writers of Soviet Moldavia were rejected by the leadership of the Communist Party, the replacement being deemed "contrary to the interests of the Moldavian people and not reflecting its aspirations and hopes".

 Although established as the official alphabet of the Moldavian Soviet Socialist Republic, things began to change in 1988 and 1989 when the Soviet Union began to unravel.
 On August 27, 1989, the Popular Front of Moldova (FPM) organized a mass demonstration in Chișinău, that became known as the Great National Assembly, which pressured the authorities of the Moldavian Soviet Socialist Republic to adopt a language law on August 31, 1989 that proclaimed the Moldovan language written in the Latin script to be the state language of the MSSR.
 Its identity with the Romanian language was also established.
-August 31 has been the National Language Day ever since.
+31 August has been the Romanian Language Day ever since.

 However, the Moldovan Cyrillic alphabet is still the official and the only accepted alphabet in the breakaway Russian-supported Transnistria for this language.